maisiepalmer/music-and-textiles/README.md

 ## setup guide
 ### mac
 You will need:
-[x] An installation of Max: https://cycling74.com/downloads [x] The study max patch (included in files as 'sensor-full-project') [x] The IMU data bridge (included in files as 'imu-bridge-mac.zip')
+[-] An installation of Max: https://cycling74.com/downloads
+[-] The study max patch (included in files as 'sensor-full-project') [x] The IMU data bridge (included in files as 'imu-bridge-mac.zip')

 1. Run **imu-bridge**...